gravitational/teleport/rfd/0047-desktop-access-session-recording.md

   also filter out `DesktopRecordingEvent`s, as there will be a large number of these events and we don't want to clutter the global audit log with them.

+SSH session recording can operate in synchronous or asynchronous mode, and can be captured at the node or at the proxy, resulting in a total of 4 possible configurations.

+Synchronous recording mode emits each audit event directly to the audit log, and fails if an event can not be written.
+Asynchronous recording mode writes events to a local filesystem log, and periodically uploads the audit events to external storage.
+Asynchronous mode is both more efficient (due to making less API calls) and more resilient (due to support for retries, backoff, stream recovery, etc).
+For desktop recordings, Teleport will support sync or async modes.

 Unlike SSH sessions, where the node itself is running Teleport and the user has an option of where the recording will take place, Desktop Access sessions will always be recorded by the Windows Desktop Service which has an RDP connection to